dat-ecosystem-archive/project-updates/README.md

 ## Projects
 * [Cabal](cabal/README.md), a peer-to-peer group chat written with dat's primitives
 * [Beaker Browser](beaker-browser/README.md), an experimental p2p Web browser
+* [Mapeo](mapeo/README.md), a local-first mapping and monitoring toolset for many types of data

 ## Contributing
 If you have a project using dat, or you're a person involved with dat somehow,